Jake McCarthy Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.08).
+- The Brewers' 4.08 team ERA ranks 13th across all league pitching staffs.

-- The Brewers rank 24th in baseball in home runs allowed (94 total, 1.3 per game).
+- Brewers pitchers combine to surrender 95 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

+- Teheran (2-2 with a 1.78 ERA and 20 strikeouts in 30 1/3 innings pitched) makes the start for the Brewers, his sixth of the season.

-- The righty's last time out came on Wednesday against the Minnesota Twins, when he threw five innings, surrendering four earned runs while allowing five hits.
+- The right-hander's last appearance came on Saturday against the Pittsburgh Pirates, when he went six innings, surrendering two earned runs while giving up just one hit.

 © 2023 Data Skrive.
 All rights reserved.